 Colour Analysis will bring attention to your eyes like never before, even if you do not wear makeup.
 Groom your brows, have them beautifully shaped, and pencil in the thin spots.
 Think of eyebrows as the picture frames for the eyes.

 Once many women get the right shade of blush, their first comment is that it brings out the eyes.
 Absolutely it does, instantly and strongly.
 Look for that effect to happen when you buy blush.
 All makeup should strengthen the eye colour.
 The eye is the jewel in the face, the focal point of the entire appearance.

 Eyeshadow Palettes for Eye Colour

-This is 12 Seasonal Color Analysis.
-There are 3 Summer Seasons, the True, the Soft (blends an Autumn trace), and the Light (a dab of Spring).
+In 12 Season PCA, there are 3 Summer Seasons, the True, the Soft (blends an Autumn trace), and the Light (a dab of Spring).

-True Summer eyes look best to me when they are gazing out of a misty pool of cool, soft grays, which may have a cast of cool yellow to appear greenish, or a wash of blue or lilac.
+True Summer eyes look best when they are gazing out of a misty pool of cool, soft grays, which may have a cast of cool yellow to appear greenish, or a wash of blue or lilac.